w3f/Grants-Program/applications/cryptolab-staking-reward-collector-front-end.md

 ![image](https://user-images.githubusercontent.com/5772463/120591006-fffa3880-c46d-11eb-825c-6095f74b3302.png)

 One thing needs to discuss is that is the Tax column necessary?
-As it is not a input variable, users cannot enter their rates in their countries, we intend to remove the column from the webpage if you're ok.
+As it is not an input variable, users cannot enter their rates in their countries.
+We intend to remove the column from the webpage if you're ok.

 2. Staking Reward Filter